 The early days with your baby are precious, and taking care of yourself can help you enjoy them more fully.

-You have just achieved a major accomplishment, and while there will be some discomfort as your body and mind recover, there are many resources available to help keep you comfortable as you heal and transition into this new phase of your life.
+While there will be some discomfort as your body and mind recover, there are many resources available to help keep you comfortable as you heal and transition into this new phase of your life.